tsgillam/funitureworld/_posts/2025-04-01-robot-blog.md

   Please write the blog post now, following the system’s instructions.
 ```

-The ChatGPT personas were too complicated and too much.
+After experimenting with pirate slang and rapper personas, I realized the ChatGPT personas were painful.
 Here is the final persona file.

 ```yaml
 ben_bernanke: